curtisf/cyberpatriot-debian8-hardening/README.md

 ### Debian 8 Hardening Checklist
 <hr />
-These aren't in any particular order.
+These aren't in any particular order. <br />

 * Read the README
 * Enable the firewall (ufw)
 ```bash